jamesjacob819i/ethereal-gem/RENDER_DEPLOYMENT.md

 - Verify environment variables are set correctly

 ### Build Issues
+- ✅ **Latest build successful!** TypeScript errors resolved
+- ✅ **All routes generated correctly:** /, /about, /checkout, /contact, /product/[id], /shop
+- If you see routes-manifest errors, ignore them - they're related to Vercel config and don't affect Render deployment
 - Check build logs in Render dashboard
 - Ensure all dependencies are in package.json
 - Verify Node.js version compatibility